BilkentAudio/Wwise-MCP/README.md

 - The main entry point is wwise_mcp.py
 - Be sure you are using python version 3.13+
 - More info can be found [here](https://github.com/BilkentAudio/Wwise-MCP/blob/main/app/README.md)

-# ⚠️ macOS Compatability
-- Select the Wwise-MCP version that corresponds to your macOS (Apple Silicon arm64, Intel x86_64)
-- macOS may block the app on first launch due to Gatekeeper or quarantine flags
-- Ensure macOS settings allow launching apps from external sources

 # License
 Apache